ogechukwu1/Web-Solution-With-Wordpress/README.md

 ![](./images/32.png)

-12. Verify that your logical volume has been created successfully by running: `$ sudo lvs`
+12. Verify that your logical volume has been created successfully by running:

+`sudo lvs`

 Results: